ungineering/wp_electionpromisestracker/README.md

 8. Create Database:
   We have a backup of the database stored along with our codebase in the git repository with the name ept.sql.
 You will find it in the root folder itself.
   First, create a new database with the name ept.
   Then import the mentioned database file.
 You can do so from your terminal with the following command: mysql -u username -p ept < ept.sql

+9. Now that you have successfully done the setup, open electionpromisestracker.in and check if the homepage is opening or not.
+Turn off wifi and see if the local version still works.

+10. Enabling permalinks:
+     Check links on homepage if they are working or not.
+If not, you will have to enable permalinks.
+For that, go to electionpromisestracker.in/wp-admin and fill in the credentials.
+Then go to Settings > permalinks and click on save changes.
+Restart servers and check if the links are working or not.